 What equipment is good to work out your abs at home?
 There are quite a few good items that are great to get stronger abs and some that should be avoided.
 Here’s what you want to know.

 To work out the core at home, a yoga mat, medicine ball or kettlebell and an ab wheel is enough.
 For some extra abs exercise variety a pull up bar, balance balls and resistance bands are also good additions.
 With that, it’s possible to build a strong core and visible abs.

-The good news is that most of the equipment is quite cheap and you really don’t need that much.
+The good news is that most of the equipment is quite cheap and you really don’t need that much for a complete workout.
 Below is a list of your best options.